 Master data is the core data that gives meaning or context to transactions and analytics.
-It can certainly include data that’s defined outside an organization, either by industry organizations or other centralized entities (such as governments, ISO or The United Nations).
+It can certainly include data that are defined outside an organization, either by industry organizations or other centralized entities (such as governments, ISO, or The United Nations).

 Finally, there comes the evaluation and cleansing of existing master data.
 While this is a daunting task it is one that must be done.
 At the same time, any new data coming into the master data ecosystem would follow the same rules and data duplication assessment.
 This could be an instance where taking data sets from one master data category for evaluation and cleansing may be the most sensible alternative rather than attacking all data sets simultaneously.

 Enterprise means enterprise.
 All of it.
 You cannot have a master data strategy without involving the whole organization.
 Many organizations will try to experiment with their strategy by rolling it out in one region or in one business unit at a time.
 Doing so immediately breaks down the elements that we laid out in the fundamentals of an effective strategy.
 It also reinforces the hazards of the data silos previously mentioned.

 To be effective, a master data strategy should be a “Big Bang” across all business units and regions.
 If there’s a need for experimentation, select a single data entity (perhaps materials) and roll out the strategy globally.
 Doing so will allow the organization to adjust rules, processes, and workflows and weigh the impact of building a foundation with a common master data strategy.